csabbah/react-components/README.md

-# Carlos Sabbah - React Portfolio
+# Carlos Sabbah - react-components

 ## Purpose
 I developed this responsive portfolio using React.js and in this application, i showcase my creative and web development projects